sous-chefs/graphite/README.md

 succesfully run this cookbook you will need to add the [`delayed_evaluator`](http://community.opscode.com/cookbooks/delayed_evaluator) recipe to your run list before the `graphite` recipe.

+## Development / Contributing

+* Source hosted at [GitHub][repo]
+* Report issues/questions/feature requests on [GitHub Issues][issues]

+Pull requests are very welcome!
+Make sure your patches are well tested.
+Ideally create a topic branch for every separate change you make.
+For
+example:

+1. Fork the repo
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write some tests, see [ChefSpec](https://github.com/sethvargo/chefspec)
+4. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request